kestral246/quarry/README.md

 - A scaffold node is provided to support the cobble and cut\_stone nodes while digging and mortaring them.

-- Finally, for consistency, dirt nodes are also made falling, and the wooden pickaxe has optionally been removed and replaced with a flint pickaxe.
+- Finally, for consistency, dirt nodes are also made falling, and the wooden pickaxe has been removed and replaced with a flint pickaxe.

 Craft Recipes